Opinion: Jürgen Klopp's holistic approach the real winner | DW | 01.06.2019

 Liverpool have won the Champions League, and Jürgen Klopp has finally overcome his losing streak in finals.
 But the real victory of the day comes in Klopp's approach to this success, writes DW's Jonathan Harding.

 Leading Liverpool to the 2019 Champions League title is undoubtedly Jürgen Klopp's greatest achievement as a head coach.
-But the real victory lies in the German coach's approach to success.
+But the real victory lies in the German's approach to success.

-The 51-year-old clearly believes that to get the best out of his players he has to understand who they are as a person, including the mental and social factors.
+The 51-year-old clearly believes that to get the best out of his players he has to understand who they are as people, including the mental and social factors.
 In a scrappy game, it was grit and relationships that won the day.

 Divock Origi, a player whose future at Liverpool looked in doubt after he returned from a disappointing loan spell at Wolfsburg in the Bundesliga, became the unlikeliest of heroes.
 Klopp never gave up on him.